Wood and Composite (Trex®) Decks & Garden Bridges

 Material & Design Options for Wood Decks & Bridges

 - Materials ~ To maximize the life of your deck, the frame should be built of pressure treated lumber with supports set in steel column bases.
-The decking and superstructure materials can be made of Redwood, Mangaris™ (Red Balau), Ironwoods (such as Ipe) or a fabricated wood decking composite like Trex™.
+The decking and superstructure materials can be made of Redwood, Mangaris™ (Red Balau), or Ironwoods (such as Ipe).
+See below for more.

 - Finishes ~ Heat and light contribute to weathering, so a UV protective finish is important.
 Stains (clear, tinted, or solid) and paint are popular finish choices.